FAQs

 Mould is a living organism.
 When it is wiped down with a cloth and a household cleaner, it simply aggravates the mould colony.
 As a defence mechanism, it aggressively sends spores into your airspace.
 This has the unfortunate effect of worsening your mould problem as the mould spores will land on other surfaces and get into soft furnishings and clothes.
 In addition, it increases the level of harmful mycotoxins in your airspace.
 A common misconception is that bleach removes mould.
 However, bleaching mould simply depigments it, creating the impression that it's gone when, in fact, it is alive and aggressively sporulating into the airspace.

-Mould is a category 1 risk to health, the same category as Asbestos, according to the Housing Health and Safety Rating System (HHSRS).
+Serious damp and mould can be assessed as a Category 1 hazard according to the Housing Health and Safety Rating System (HHSRS) - its most serious banding, which places a legal duty on landlords to act.
 It is known to cause a wide range of health problems including respiratory problems, the exasperation of autoimmune diseases, a weakened immune system and brain fog or insomnia.

 The health risks associated with household mould are arguably understated and misunderstood by the general public in the UK.
-According to the Housing Health and Safety Rating System (HHSRS), Mould is a category 1 risk to health.
-This is the same category as Asbestos.
 The risk to health is typically contingent upon the time you’ve been exposed, the mould strains present and the density of airborne spores and mycotoxins.

 Your technician will take three air samples upon completing the treatment; a pre-treatment sample, a post-treatment sample and an outdoor air test as a control.
 The air samples are then sent to an independent third-party lab.
 We use an accredited mould laboratory that has no affiliation with any mould testing or mould remediation companies.
 Once your results are in, we relay them to you in the form of an easy to understand dashboard.

 Our patented dry fogger condenses our sterilant to a smaller molecular size than is possible with traditional fogging technology.
 This means our sterilant is unable to condense on surfaces and dwells in the air.
-This allows it to eradicate the abundance of mould spores and significantly reduce the harmful mycotoxins traditional fogging methods (like ULV) can’t deal with.
-We systematically and comprehensively eradicate surface, embedded (in textiles and porous materials) and airborne mould.
+This allows it to significantly reduce the abundance of mould spores and harmful mycotoxins that traditional fogging methods (like ULV) can't deal with.
+We systematically and comprehensively treat surface, embedded (in textiles and porous materials) and airborne mould contamination.

 Still have questions?